adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 > - defined in another file and brought into scope with `include`
 > - defined in an `extract` statement

-Our first goal will be to eliminate all missing variables, that is, explicity defining them so our IDE is aware of where they come from.
+Our first goal will be to eliminate all missing variables, that is, explicit defining them so our IDE is aware of where they come from.
 Intellisense is your friend.

-Our first thing to examine will be the top of the file, since most missing variables will be bought into scope here.

-Explicitly defining these variables is useful because it gives our IDE intellisense on where they are coming from.
+Most of the missing variables will originate at the top of the file.

 The first chunk to address is this: